samuelyu2002/PACS/experiments/UNITER/README.md

 The following steps were tested using a Titan Xp.
 Other GPUs from this generation and earlier will work, but I wasn't able to use the original UNITER docker images provided to run it on newer GPUs such as an RTX 3090.

-## Setup
+## Dataset Setup

-1. We must first preprocess the data
+We must first preprocess some data:

-   First, create a text_db by running
+1. Create a text_db by running

    ```bash
    docker run --ipc=host --rm -it \